University of Nebraska Medical Center

 Funding Statistics

-The Great Plains IDeA-CTR provides funding support and resources to help faculty at our partners become more competitive for extramural funding in order to improve health in our region.
+The Great Plains IDeA-CTR provides funding support and resources to help faculty and our partners become more competitive for extramural funding in order to improve health in our region.

 137